 “=”, “<>”, “<”, “<=”, “>”, “>=”, “Contains”

 Contains option allows to match a column and a column.
-For instance, when picking up the assignee for a task you may want to display only those users for whom the task's project was made accessible.
-Basically all you need to do is to add match condition to specify that the User Projects multi-reference column contains the Task’s project single-reference.
+For instance, when picking up the assignee for a task you may want to display only those users for whom the task project was made accessible.
+Basically all you need to do is to add a match condition where you need to specify that the User Projects multi-reference column contains the Task Project single-reference column.
+You may find the example in this .

 In the Dependent Dropdown example specify the “=” value in the Condition field.
 As a result when you edit a Contact record and select the State value only Cities belonging to this State will be shown in the dropdown list.